Distribution of primes of split reductions for abelian surfaces: Introduction

 \end{enumerate} \end{theorem}

-\begin{theorem} Let $A/K$ be an absolutely simple abelian surface such that $\End_{\overline{K}}(A)=\End_{K}(A)$ is isomorphic to an order in a quadric CM field $E$.
-Assume that $E\subseteq K$ and that the kernel of the homomorphism $\phi: T_{E'}\to T_E$ defined in \cite[p.
-85]{Ri80} is connected, where $T_E$ and $T_{E'}$ are algebraic tori defined by $E$ and its reflex field $E'$, respectively.
-Assuming GRH for Dedekind zeta functions, we have that for sufficiently large $x$,
+\begin{theorem} Let $A/K$ be an absolutely simple abelian surface such that $\End_{\overline{K}}(A)=\End_{K}(A)$ is isomorphic to an order in a CM field $F$.
+Assume that $F\subseteq K$ and that the kernel of the homomorphism $\phi: T_{F'}\to T_F$ defined in \cite[p.
+85]{Ri80} is connected, where $F'$, $T_F$, and $T_{F'}$ are the reflex field of $F$, the algebraic tori defined by $F$ and by $F'$, respectively.
+Assuming GRH, we have that for all sufficiently large real number $x$,

 \end{theorem}